mebusy/cs231n_stanford/README.md

 - https://cs.stanford.edu/people/karpathy/convnetjs/demo/cifar10.html
     - usually the 1st layer activation maps are, you can interpret them because they're operating directly on the input image, so you can see what's these templates mean.
     - as you get to higher level layers , it starts getting really hard to interpret.
 You can't really make sense of what's going on.

+### Spatial Batch Normalization

+- batch normalization can also be used for convolutional networks, but we need to tweak it a bit; the modification will be called "spatial batch normalization."
+    - Normally batch-normalization accepts inputs of shape (N, D) and produces outputs of shape (N, D)
+    - For data coming from convolutional layers, batch normalization needs to accept inputs of shape (N, C, H, W) and produce outputs of shape (N, C, H, W)
+    - We expect every feature **channel**'s statistics e.g. mean, variance to be relatively consistent both between different images, and different locations within the same image.
+Therefore spatial batch normalization computes a mean and variance for each of the C feature channels by computing statistics over the minibatch dimension N as well the spatial dimensions H and W.  (N',H,W) ?

 ## 6 GPU/CPU, TensorFlow/pyTorch